lsst-sqre/multi-repository-login/README.md

 A GitHub Actions composite action that uses standard SQuaRE secrets to log into one or more of Github Container Registry, Google Artifact Registry, and Docker Hub in order to push images.

-The standard secrets are:
+The standard secrets, which must be passed as inputs if used, are:

 * `DOCKER_USERNAME`
 * `DOCKER_TOKEN`
 * `GHCR_PUSH_TOKEN`
 * `GAR_PUSH_TOKEN`

-The action will only authenticate to registries referenced in the ``images`` input.
+The action will only authenticate to registries referenced in the ``images`` input, and then only if the corresponding inputs are nonempty.

 ## Usage